krystofl/learn-kubernetes/README.md

 2. Push the image to a repository
 3. deploy it to a local Microk8s cluster
     - 3.1 - have k8s provide a secret to the container (TODO)
-4. have kubernetes periodically run the hello world script (TODO)
+4. Have Kubernetes periodically run the hello world script
 5. Same 1-4 above, but now with a private image (TODO)

 **Questions:**